geometryprocessing/geometric-computing-python/doc/index.md

 In the course, we will present a set of real-world examples from geometry processing, physical simulation, and geometric deep learning.
 Each example is prototypical of a common task in research or industry and is implemented in a few lines of code.
 By the end of the course, attendees will have exposure to a swiss-army-knife of simple, composable, and high-performance tools for geometric computing.

+# Contact
+This course is a group endeavor by Sebastian Koch, Teseo Schneider, Francis Williams, and Daniele Panozzo.
+Please contact us if you have questions or comments.
+For troubleshooting, please post an issue on github.
+We are grateful to the authors of all open source C++ libraries we are using, pybind11, Jupyter, and many others.